 git branch | egrep -v 'master|release' | xargs git branch -D

-yet and it has been less than 2 weeks (default gc setting) since the commits you lost were created you are in luck.
+git rebase -i origin/master~NUMBER master (NUMBER = # of commits to look back)git push origin +masterIf you have not run a gc yet and it has been less than 2 weeks (default gc setting) since the commits you lost were created you are in luck.

-to identify the dangling commitsgit show GIT_HASH
+git fsck --lost-found to identify the dangling commitsgit show GIT_HASHgit merge GIT_HASH